-Buying a home in California is exciting, but it is by no means easy, mainly because you need to save up significantly for the down payment.
+Buying a home in California is exciting, but it is not easy, mainly because you need to save up significantly for the down payment.

 Housing prices in California are at an all-time high.
 As of April 203, the average price for a single-family home in California can cost buyers around $800,000, 187% of the national average.

 CNBC claims that rising prices might take a typical worker 9 years to own a home in California.
 Furthermore, the value of California homes is set to appreciate by 8.4% in the coming years!

 While you might not have any control over the decreasing affordability as a homebuyer, you can always play smart and save thousands of dollars.

 Yes, you read that right!
 Homebuyers can save a big chunk of their investment by collaborating with agents who give you commission rebates at closing.

 Not sure what that is?
 Here is everything you need to know.